basilhskk/PythonAndDragons/README.md

 # Pythons and Dragons Pyinstaller evasion tool

 ## Project Description
-This project is the PoC of On Pythons and Dragons: Developing Stealth andEvasive Malware paper.
+This project is the PoC of On Python and Malware: Developing Stealth and Evasive Malware Without Obfuscation.

 ### Requirements